Dinesh9928/data-analytics-potfolio/README.md

  * Find the list of Indian states where the people have purchased the things under the category Technology.
  * Find the overall rank of "India" where the 'Profit' is maximum under the category 'Technology'.
  * Display the data with min, max, average and std of 'Profit' & 'Sales' for each Sub-Category under each Category

+ ### <a href="https://github.com/Dinesh9928/data-analytics-potfolio/blob/master/Project%20On%20IDBM_Movie_Data.ipynb">IDBM Movie Ratings Data Analysis</a>: The aim of the project is to analyze the IDBM_Movie_Data
+*  1. Load the data into your working area and get the information about the null values.
+*  2. Rename the columns for the analysis purpose if any columns are not in proper way
+*  3. Handle the missing value columns with the proper assumtion.
+*  4. Generate the relationship between each continuous variable using corr() method.
+*  5. Find the movies directed by 'James Gunn', & 'Ridley Scott' with the rating greater than or equal to 8.
+*  6. Display all the movies directed by 'Ridley Scott'.
+*  7. Display all the director's who got the rating >= 8 for their movies.
+*  8. Find all the movies directed by 'James Gunn', & 'Ridley Scott'.
+*  9. Display all the movies with the ratings between 8 & 9 and also the films with the highest rating.
+*  10. Find the movies directed by both 'Christopher Nolan' and 'Ridley Scott'
+*  11. Find all movies that were released between 2006 and 2010, have a rating above 8.0, but made below the 50th percentile in revenue.
+*  12. Find all movies that were released between 2006 and 2010, have a rating above 8.0, but made below the 25th percentile in revenue.
+*  13. Finally give the feedback for all movies with 'Good' if the movie 'rating' is >= 8 and 'Average' if the movie rating doesn't follow the condition given.
+   The Dataset Consist of 1000 Rows and 11 Columns.